For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 With an interest-free overdraft, you pay back no more than you borrow.
 This is unique to student bank accounts.

 Even if you don't need the full overdraft, you could potentially transfer some of it to a savings account.
-You can then make money by earning interest on the borrowed money while you're a student.
+You can then make money by earning interest on the borrowed amount while you're a student.

 Beware that the 0% interest period is not forever!
 It only lasts a certain number of years after you graduate before interest charges set in.